The Coolest Chinese New Year 2023 Fashion And Grooming Collections

 There’s no better way to ring in the Lunar New Year than with fresh pair of new kicks, and to kick off our Chinese New Year 2023 fashion guide is Onitsuka Tiger’s latest MEXICO 66.
 The latest version features the signature Onitsuka Tiger Stripes, intricate furry details inspired by the Year of the Rabbit and a 2023 logo printed on the sockliner.
 With every purchase, the sneakers will come in a special red and gold shoebox.
 Available for both kids and adults, surprise your little ones with these limited-edition kicks for the New Year.
 We guarantee they will love these quirky new additions.

-The special edition Onitsuka Tiger Lunar New Year 2023 series is available in Pavilion KL and online.
+The special edition Onitsuka Tiger Lunar New Year 2023 series is available in Onitsuka Tiger boutiques and online.

 Coach